 If you have facilities spread around the world, engage a global EHS consultant with ergonomics experience.
 A consultant offers broad-based knowledge and expertise, and can not only conduct the assessment, but also provide the analysis--giving you actionable next steps.
 Many EHS managers have no travel budget, but have global responsibilities.
 While hiring a consultant is an additional cost upfront, it gets around this issue and gets you the data you need to make informed decisions.

-4. Engage employees and get direct feedback
+4. Engage employees and get direct feedback on their workspaces

 During an on-site visit, you’ll certainly need to hang back and observe workers in their natural habitats—but you should also take time to talk to them.
 Involving them in the process can lend you detailed, first-hand insights on how you can improve their work life, as well as strengthen your company’s safety culture.